rhiosutoyo/Indonesian-Sign-Language-BISINDO-Hand-Sign-Detection-Dataset/readme.md

-# BISINDO Hand-Sign Detection Using Transfer Learning
+# Indonesian Sign Language (BISINDO) Hand Sign Detection Dataset

 This repository contains datasets related to our paper [BISINDO Hand-Sign Detection Using Transfer Learning](https://doi.org/10.1109/ICRAIE59459.2023.10468194).

 ## Data Collection: BISINDO Hand Sign
-The dataset consists of 20 photos for each character (i.e., A-Z).
-All the photos were taken using smartphone camera (i.e., Redmi Note 10 Pro) and processed using Python OpenCV.
-The same setting parameter are applied to all the photos (e.g, light intensity, and distance).
-The total number of photos in the dataset is 520 photos.
+The dataset contains 20 photos for each character (i.e., A-Z).
+All the images were taken using a smartphone camera (i.e., Redmi Note 10 Pro) and processed using Python OpenCV.
+The same setting parameters are applied to all the photos (e.g., light intensity and distance).
+The total number of pictures in the dataset is 520 photos.

 ## Data Labeling
-All photos are labelled using a Python package called [labelImg](https://pypi.org/project/labelImg/1.4.0/).
-Each photo have a label in the form of an XML file that contains information, such as photo’s directory, name, size, label, box coordinates, etc. The XML structure is shown below.
+All photos are labeled using a Python package called [labelImg](https://pypi.org/project/labelImg/1.4.0/).
+Each photo has a label in the form of an XML file that contains information, such as the photo’s directory, name, size, label, box coordinates, etc.
+The XML structure is shown below.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>